safarov-matrix/pcsaft-critical-points/README.md

 This repository accompanies our manuscript on mixture critical points with the Perturbed-Chain Statistical Associating Fluid Theory (PC-SAFT) Equation of State (EOS).
+It focuses on the computational methods and their performance comparison.

-It provides reproducible code to calculate:
+The repository provides reproducible code to calculate:

 * Pure compound and multicomponent critical points
 * Binary critical loci